cherylyli/settlersOfAsia/README.md

   ```sh
   $ redis-server
   ```
+- Make sure npm and Node.js (v 7.4.0+) are installed.
 - Clone the repository and `cd` to project directory, and type `npm install` to install all the dependencies.